IgorTodorovskiIBM/blog/_posts/2024-03-26-vim-autocomplete.md

 ### 5. What about languages like COBOL?

-Thanks to the z Open Editor efforts, COBOL has its own LSP.
+Thanks to the zOpenEditor communnity efforts, COBOL has its own LSP.
 It's available at [https://github.com/eclipse-che4z/che-che4z-lsp-for-cobol](https://github.com/eclipse-che4z/che-che4z-lsp-for-cobol).

-Before installing the COBOL LSP, you will need `unzip` and `java` in your path:
+Before installing the COBOL LSP, you will need `unzip` and `java` in your path.

+Install unzip if you don't have it:
 ```
 zopen install unzip
 ```